Applications using the App Engine SDK to manage task queues define these queues using a configuration file called

 This directive contains zero or more named queues specified within

 elements.
 Each queue definition can specify the following elements:

-Optional.
-If you don't specify <bucket-size> for a queue, the default value is 5.
-We recommend that you set this to larger value because the default size may be too small for many use cases: the recommended size is the processing rate divided by 5 (rate/5).
+If you don't specify bucket_size for a queue, the default value is 5.
+We recommend that you set this to a larger value because the default size might be too small for many use cases: the recommended size is the processing rate divided by 5 (rate/5).

 Optional.
 Sets the maximum number of tasks that can be executed simultaneously from the specified queue.
 The value is an integer.
 By default, the limit is 1000 tasks per queue.

 Restricting the number of concurrent tasks gives you more control over the queue's rate of execution and can prevent too many tasks from running at once.
 It can also prevent datastore contention and make resources available for other queues or online processing.

 The name of the queue.
 This is